pluspeople/pesaPi/README.md

 * locateByAccount(account, from, until) -- returns an array of payments from a particular account-no
 * locateByTimeInterval(from, until) -- returns an array of all payments within a given time interval

+As an alternative you can ask PesaPi to call a your on your site when a new transaction is received (push mechanics).

 Way forward
 -----------
 The following is a highlevel "todo" list for the project

-* Getting the code to release/production quality
+* Getting the code to release/production quality.
-* Getting more developers onboard
+* Getting more developers onboard.
-* "simulator", enables you to develope/test without having a commercial account
-* Port to other languages (Java/Python/Ruby/etc)
+* Add support for more payment systems.